An SAP license audit is:

 - Opportunities for Bundling or Discounting:

-- Negotiate for Discounts: If you must purchase additional licenses, negotiate for volume discounts, bundling opportunities, or extended payment terms.
+- Negotiate for Discounts: If you need to purchase additional licenses, consider negotiating for volume discounts, bundling opportunities, or extended payment terms.

 - Example: If SAP requires you to purchase many new licenses, negotiate for a bundled discount or an extended payment plan to ease the financial impact.